NEWS

 Aqd @ Wedding Season: Private Exhibition

-This orderly, manifestly symmetrical contemporary marriage sofreh (sofreh-ye aqd), that showcases a fusion of tradition and modernity, is inspired by the “Gold and Glass” sofreh featured in SOFREH: The Art of Persian Celebration, and posted on social media pages in July 2017 and August 2018.
+This orderly, manifestly symmetrical contemporary marriage sofreh (sofreh-ye aqd), that showcases a fusion of tradition and modernity, is inspired by the “Gold and Glass” sofreh featured in SOFREH: The Art of Persian Celebration, and posted on its social media pages in July 2017 and August 2018.
 It was designed for a private exhibition in June/July 2022.

 July 2022